osandov/osandov-linux/README.md

 shell on the VM.
 If this happens, you can edit `install.sh` on the VM and try again manually (but please also open an issue on GitHub so I can fix it).
 If the installation process succeeds, the VM will power off, after which you can restart it with `vm.py run`.
-The default username is `vmuser`, and the default password is the hostname of the virtual machine (which is shown at the login prompt).
+The default username and password are `vmuser`.

 #### Configuration